 Property, plant and equipment assets are held at cost less accumulated depreciation.
 Depreciation is provided on property, plant and equipment, other than freehold land and assets in the course of construction, on a straight-line basis.
 The periods of write-off used are as follows:

-- Freehold buildings over 50 years - Plant and other equipment over a period of 3 to 15 years
+- Freehold and leasehold land and buildings over 50 years - Plant and equipment over a period of 3 to 15 years